CoralVQA: A Large-Scale Visual Question Answering Dataset for Coral Reef Image Understanding: VQA Benchmark Performances

 \subsection{Further Discussion}

-To further investigate the reason behind the model's lower performance on questions related to coral size and shape, we conduct a case study.
-Focusing on InternVL2.5, we perform a visual analysis of its decision regions when answering questions about coral size and quantity.
+\textbf{Zero-shot Evaluation} To further evaluate the real performance of existing visual-language models pre-trained on general image-text datasets in coral reef image understanding, we perform zero-shot evaluation on the InternVL2.5 models.
+Following the same evaluation method as before, we utilized the GPT-4o API to evaluate answer accuracy.
+As shown in Figure~\ref{Fig.performance}, two conclusions can be drawn.
+First, compared to the fine-tuning strategy, the average performance of zero-shot evaluation for InternVL2.5 shows varying degrees of degradation.
+For instance, InternVL2.5's zero-shot evaluation shows performance decreases of 43.68 \% and 35.54 \% in the basic visual attributes, and ecological and health-related attributes, respectively.
+The result also indicated the effectiveness of fine-tuning strategies from the vision-language model.
+Second, for questions related to coral size, position, and quantity, the InternVL2.5's question-answering accuracy falls below 20 \%.
+The result indirectly reflects the limited capability of current vision-language models in extracting texture, edge, and morphological features from coral reef images.
+More detailed results are provided in the appendix. \textbf{Case Study} To further investigate the reason behind the model's lower performance on questions related to coral size and shape, we conduct a case study.
+Focusing on InternVL2.5, as shown in Figure~\ref{Fig.casestudy}, we perform a visual analysis of its decision regions when answering questions about coral size and quantity.
 We design the following prompts to guide the model’s responses: ``What is the genus of the largest hard coral in the image?
 Provide a brief response and output the location coordinates.'' ``How many coral genera are present in the image?
 Give a concise answer and specify their respective location coordinates.''

-For coral size-related questions, the model incorrectly identifies non-target categories as the largest coral genus--mistakenly selecting regions labeled as other organisms, while the correct answer is the genus \textbf{Porites}, located at the top of the image.
+For coral size-related questions, the InternVL2.5 model incorrectly identifies non-target categories as the largest coral genus--mistakenly selecting regions labeled as other organisms, while the correct answer is the genus \textit{Porites}, located at the top of the image.
 This mistake is mainly due to the model’s lack of domain-specific knowledge, which hinders its ability to distinguish between coral genera and similar-looking categories such as algae.
-For coral quantity-related questions, the model is unable to identify the positions of individual coral genera, leading to incorrect counts.
+For coral quantity-related questions, the InternVL2.5 model is unable to identify the positions of individual coral genera, leading to incorrect counts.
 These results highlight the model’s limitations in spatial reasoning, indicating that it lacks the fine-grained ecological understanding necessary for accurate differentiation among visually similar coral types.
-Furthermore, they demonstrate the necessity of developing novel frameworks for integrating marine biological knowledge into visual-language models to enhance their performance on coral reef analysis tasks.
+Furthermore, they demonstrate the necessity of developing novel frameworks for integrating marine biological knowledge into visual-language models to enhance their performance on coral analysis tasks.